b-gibbs/the_gyre/_coursework/Linear_Regression.md

       </h1>
       <hr>
       <p>This is a very quick run-through of some basic statistical concepts, adapted from
-        <a href="https://github.com/cs109/2015lab4">Lab 4 in Harvard's CS109</a> course.
+        <a href="https://github.com/cs109/2015lab4" target="_blank">Lab 4 in Harvard's CS109</a> course.
 Please feel free to try the original lab if you're feeling ambitious :-) The
         CS109 git repository also has the solutions if you're stuck.</p>
       <ul>
         <li>Linear Regression Models</li>